HiroIshikawa/speech2craft/docs/index.md

 ### Techniques
-Our project uses speech recognition, natural language processing, and the Malmo platform in order to accomplish our objective.
+Our project uses speech recognition (Python packages), natural language processing (Spacy), and the Microsoft Malmo platform in order to accomplish our objective.

 ### Functionality